Skip to main content

 4. Your provider will conduct a thorough examination based on your reason for visit, presenting symptoms and health history.
 Charges will be based on examination and services provided during the visit.

-Smoking shortens a smoker’s life by 10 to 14 years.
-If they stop before age 40, smokers reduce their risk of dying from smoking-related diseases by 90%.
+Smoking shortens a person’s life by 10 to 14 years.
+If they stop before age 40, smokers reduce their risk of dying from smoking-related diseases by 90%.* After 40, quitting for more than 10 years can give a person 10 more years of life compared to people who don’t quit.*

-Smoking increases the chances of developing 50 different diseases.
-It is the number 1 cause of preventable death in the world.
-Tobacco users are at higher risk of:
+Smoking increases the chances of developing over 50 different diseases.
+Tobacco users are at higher risk of many medical conditions:

 • Asthma